dkchcl/DevOps/Notes/Azure/Azure Modules.md

 Click Review + Create and then Create to deploy the Resource Group.
 Verify the successful creation of the Resource Group by navigating back to the Resource Groups section.

-### Part 3: Create a Resource Group Using Azure CLI & Azure Powershell
+## Part 3: Create a Resource Group Using Azure CLI & Azure Powershell
+### i.
+Azure CLI Module --
-1. Install Azure CLI and Create a Resource Group Using CLI Install Azure CLI:
+Install Azure CLI and Create a Resource Group Using CLI Install Azure CLI:

 Download and install the Azure CLI from Azure CLI Installation Guide.
-Verify installation by running the following command in the terminal: az --version
+Verify installation by running the following command in the terminal:

+az --version

 Login to Azure using CLI:

-Open a terminal or command prompt and run: az login
+Open a terminal or command prompt and run:

+az login

 A browser window will open asking you to log in to your Azure account.
 Use the credentials provided by your Group Leads.
 After successful login, the CLI will display the list of available subscriptions.
 Create a Resource Group using CLI:

-Run the following command to create a new Resource Group named rg-cli: az group create --name rg-cli --location eastus Replace eastus with your preferred region if needed.
+Run the following command to create a new Resource Group named rg-cli:

+az group create --name RG-DKC --location centralindia

+Replace eastus with your preferred region if needed.
-Verify the creation by running: az group list --output table
+Verify the creation by running:

+az group list --output table   or    az group list -o table

+### Delete a Resource Group --

+az group delete -n RG-DKC

-### Azure PowerShell Module-------------------
+### ii.
+Azure PowerShell Module --

 Installing Azure PowerShell Module

 Azure PowerShell can be installed via PowerShell Gallery.
 Follow these steps:

-### 1. Install PowerShell (if not already installed)--------------------------
+### 1. Install PowerShell (if not already installed) --

 Ensure you have PowerShell 7 or later installed.
 You can check the version using:

 $PSVersionTable.PSVersion

-### 2. Install Azure PowerShell Module----------------------------
+### 2. Install Azure PowerShell Module --

 To install the latest version of the Az module, open PowerShell as Administrator and run: